G-7 expresses grave concerns over electoral changes in HK

-LONDON • Foreign ministers in the Group of Seven (G-7) nations including the United States and Britain have expressed grave concerns at what they said was China's decision to fundamentally erode democratic elements of the electoral system in Hong Kong.
+LONDON (REUTERS) - Foreign ministers in the Group of Seven (G-7) nations including the United States and Britain have expressed grave concerns at what they said was China's decision to fundamentally erode democratic elements of the electoral system in Hong Kong.

 The G-7 released a statement that was tweeted by British Foreign Secretary Dominic Raab, saying the recent decision to change Hong Kong's electoral system indicated that the authorities in China were determined to eliminate dissenting voices and opinions in Hong Kong.